Description

 The Arab Organization for Industrialization (AOI) of Egypt has agreed to collaborate with Korean Aerospace Industries (KAI) to localize the manufacturing technologies of the T-50/FA-50 Golden Eagle advanced trainer jet and light combat aircraft.
 KAI is attempting to sell its FA-50/T-50 Golden Eagle fighter to the North African country, while Egypt intends to export the plane to third parties.
 Should Egypt receive the Golden Eagle, the agreement struck last week calls for the localization of technologies.
 The Egyptian Air Force (EAF) is looking for a new trainer aircraft to replace its aging fleet and educate student pilots for the recently delivered Rafale fighter jet and the upcoming Sukhoi Su-35 fighter jet.
 If purchased, the planes will replace Egypt’s aging Alpha Jet and K-8 jet trainers with 100 new planes, 70 of which will be constructed in Egypt.

-BAE Capabilities and American technology startup Red 6 have agreed to collaborate on the integration of advanced tactical augmented reality systems onto Hawk fast jet trainer aircraft.
+BAE Capabilities and American technology startup Red 6 have agreed to collaborate on the integration of advanced tactical augmented reality systems onto Hawk fast jet trainer aircraft market forecast.
 During training, the system would allow pilots to effectively identify, engage, and eliminate simulated threats while also cooperating with virtual wingmen.
 It would also aid in the preparation of “future pilots” by introducing manufactured enemies, wingmen, and surface dangers into the training environment.